renans2/pickolor/README.md

 # Pickolor 🖌️

-A simple color picker built with React and styled-components.
+A simple color picker built with Vite, React and styled-components.

 ## Features